CalebG6/Ncae-DNS-and-MikroTik/README.md

   allow-update { none; };
 };
 ```
-For the *"/path/to/file"* create a copy of db.empty using sudo and name it and place it where it matches what you put in default-zones.
+For the *"/path/to/file"* create a copy of db.empty/named.empty using sudo and name it and place it where it matches what you put in default-zones.
 For forward lookup do
 ```
 @  IN  SOA  [domain name]  root (